docknetwork/dock-tutorials/did-creation/README.md

 ```

 # Updating DIDs
-TODO: intro why we'd want to update a DID's key and controller

-To begin with we will need a new asynchronous method called `updateDID`.
+Sometimes we may want to update a DID's controller and/or keypair, perhaps for key rotation or some other security reason.
+To do so in this example, we will need to define a new asynchronous method called `updateDID`.
 It will be called after `writeDID` in the main method.
 ```javascript
 // Method to update the DID's key async function updateDID() {